LVMH, Kering point to second-quarter uptick in luxury sales

 Kering and LVMH's performance remain below that of Hermes in terms of sales growth as the French maker of Birkin and Kelly handbags saw sales at constant currencies rise 16 percent in the second quarter and 14.4 percent overall in the first half.

-Last week, Hermes, Europe's third-largest luxury group in terms of market capitalization after LVMH and Richemont CFR.VX, also raised its full-year targets after beating quarterly forecasts.
+Last week, Hermes, Europe's third-largest luxury group in terms of market capitalisation after LVMH and Richemont, also raised its full-year targets after beating quarterly forecasts.

 (Reporting by Astrid Wendlandt; Editing by Geert De Clercq, Gary Hill)